mailjet/wordpress-mailjet-plugin-apiv3/README.md

 * Improve compatibility with WP versions < 5.7

 ##### 5.0.7
-* Fix 'thank you' page url when moving the blog across domains
+* Fixed 'Thank you' page url when moving the blog across domains

 ##### 5.0.6
 * Allow logged in WooCommerce customers to subscribe to the newsletter during checkout.